GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Rooted in physics, expanded by AI, governed by sharp equations —
 **Torq Theory** turns economics into an exact science of energy-value exchange.

+[Project Asimov on Github is designing a simulator](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md) to provide an economic research sandbox.
+Project Asimov is open source and contributors are welcome.